dirkpetersen/froster/README.md

    ![image](https://user-images.githubusercontent.com/1427719/230824467-6a6e5873-5a48-4656-8d75-42133a60ba30.png)
 1. All files < 1 MiB size are moved to an archive called Froster.smallfiles.tar prior to uploading.
 You can also [avoid tarring](#tarring-small-files)
 1. We pass the folder to [Rclone](https://rclone.org) to execute a copy job in the background.
 1. Many researchers with very large datasets will have a Slurm cluster connected to their data storage system.
 This is ideal for long-running data copy jobs, and Slurm can automatically re-run copy jobs that failed.
-Users can also use the `--no-slurm` option to execute the job in the foreground.
+Researchers can also use the `--no-slurm` option to execute the job in the foreground.
 This is the default if Slurm is not installed on the Linux machine.
 1. Prior to copying, we place files with checksums (e.g., `.froster.md5sum`) in the folders to be archived.
 This allows for an easy subsequent checksum comparison, providing the user with evidence that all data was correctly archived (through size and md5sum comparisons).
 1. After files have been deleted from the source folder, we place a file named `Where-did-the-files-go.txt` in the source folder.
 This file describes where the data was archived, along with instructions on how to retrieve the data.
 1. Optionally allow `archive --recursive` to enable archiving of entire folder trees (CLI only option).
 [More details here](#recursive-operations).
 1. Optionally link to NIH metadata with the `archive --nih` option to link to life sciences research projects [More details here](#nih-life-sciences-metadata).
+1. Optionally restore to a cloud machine (EC2 instance) with the `restore --ec2` option to avoid egress fees.
+[More details here](#restore-to-cloud-machine), also please see [this discussion](https://github.com/dirkpetersen/froster/discussions/12).

 ## Preparing Froster